tony-shannon/JammingFeatureRequest/Feature Request- Explore GenresMoods.md

     },
     `

-To accommodate the playlist we will add a third column to the frontend, called Playlists
+To accommodate the playlist we will add a third column to the UI frontend, (which will involve HTML, CSS amends), the third column will be called Spotify: Playlists:

-App.js will need to be amended to;
+App.js will need to be amended to accomodate this including;

-Access the Search(Category) method in Spotify.js to get the PlayListList object, something like this;
+a) Access to the Spotify.search(category) method within Spotify.js, to get the PlayListList object, something like this;

   `search(category) {